l-gorman/rhomis-data-server/README.md

 * Enter the command `cp ./templates/.env.template .env` to create your .env file.
 Replace the default values with the values  relevant to your server.
 * Add your credentials to the configuration files by entering the command `source configure.sh`
 * Install the software you need by entering the following command `source install.sh`
+* Get the service up and running with `docker-compose up -d rhomis-api-server`.
 * Create self-signed certificates to allow the nginx container to start with the `source init-letsencrypt.sh`
 * Finally build the server with the command `docker-compose build` and start it with the command `docker-compose-up`